Cinebench R15 IPC Comparison Graphs

 In order to initiate an instruction throughput comparison, we must first normalize the processors to one fixed frequency.
 All models will comfortably operate at 3.00 GHz, and in the case that we might want to add older architectures to the graphs at a later date, the lower frequency also ensures that we don't need to start from scratch with what we have already.
 All architectures dating back to AMD's K8 and Intel's NetBurst are capable of reaching 3.00 GHz.
 Perfect.

 At 3.00 GHz, the past three generations of Intel microprocessors suddenly find themselves very close to each other, while AMD's Zen architecture squeezes between Broadwell and Skylake.
-Zen matches Broadwell here, while Broadwell itself seems like a very small improvement over Haswell.
-The 128 MiB of embedded DRAM acting as a Level 4 cache in the Core i7-5775C provides a small bump in performance.
+The latter two architectures both show that they're incremental updates at best.

 Unsurprisingly, all AMD construction core architectures demonstrate poor performance here.